goharbor/harbor/docs/installation_guide.md

 ......
 ```

-### Deploy Harbor to a target machine that does not have Internet access
+### Deploying Harbor to a target machine that does not have Internet access
 When you run *docker-compose up* to start Harbor, it will pull base images from Docker Hub and build new images for the containers.
 This process requires accessing the Internet.
 If you want to deploy Harbor to a host that is not connected to the Internet, you need to prepare Harbor on a machine that has access to the Internet.
-After that, you export the images as tgz files and transfer them to the target machine, then load the tgz file into Docker's local image repo.
+After that, you export the images as tgz files and transfer them to the target machine.
+Then load the tgz file into Docker's local image repo.

-#### Build and save images for offline installation
+#### Building and saving images for offline installation
 On a machine that is connected to the Internet, extract files from the pre-built installation package.
 Then run command "docker-compose build" to build the images and use the script *save_image.sh* to export them as tar files.
-The tar files will be stored in **images** directory.
-Next, package everything in the directory **harbor** into a tgz file and transfer it to the target machine.
+The tar files will be stored in *images/* directory.
+Next, package everything in the directory *harbor/* into a tgz file and transfer it to the target machine.
 This can be done by executing the following commands:

 ```
 $ cd harbor